 It is quite possible to design many technologies so that size and strength do not affect one's ability to use them.
-Pressing the buttons to launch nuclear missiles does not require any special size or strength.
+Remotely initiating a drone strike does not require any special size or strength.
 As soon as weapons become mechanically powered and automated, strength is largely irrelevant, and so in principle gender should become irrelevant.
 Yet gender divisions remain extremely strong even in the most technologically sophisticated military forces, especially in the production and use of weapons.